justinzhang/RationalAttackerGuessingCurves/README.md

 # Tighter Analysis of Password Guessing Curves with Applications to PINs

 This is an implementation of the statistical techniques from an anonymous [USENIX 2025 submission](papers/PIN_Bounds.pdf) (Tighter Analysis of Password Guessing Curves with Applications to PINs).
-The repository also implements statistical bounds described in [prior work (Blocki & Liu S&P 2023)](papers/Towards_a_Rigorous_Statistical_Analysis_of_Empirical_Password_Datasets.pdf).
+The repository also implements statistical bounds described in [prior work](papers/Towards_a_Rigorous_Statistical_Analysis_of_Empirical_Password_Datasets.pdf) of Blocki and Liu (S&P 2023).

 ## Introduction